-Calcite crystals come in a rich variety of colors like green, blue, orange, clear, gray, brown, etc. These beautiful stones are constantly radiating vibrant energy bringing positive change in your life.
+Calcite crystals come in a rich variety of colors like green, blue, orange, clear, gray, brown, etc. They are constantly radiating vibrant energy bringing positive change to your life.
 They soak up negative, toxic emotions and give you inspiration, enhance your creativity, and uplift your spirit.
 They are known as major energy transformers.
-The calcite crystals with their incredible array of colors can make the perfect addition to your collection.

 Calcite and quartz are the most common minerals.
-Both of them form in a variety of colors, such as white, blue, gray, brown, colorless.
-They look very similar what makes it hard to tell them apart.
+Both of them form in a variety of colors.
+They look similar which makes it hard to tell them apart.

 Mineral hardness: quartz is four times harder than calcite.
 For example, a quartz crystal can scratch the calcite; however, calcite does not have the hardness to be able to scratch quartz.
 Quartz reaches 7 on the Mohs scale of mineral hardness, whereas calcite's hardness is only 3.